jadebustos/edge-dl/movidius/dev/tensorflow2openvino.md

 # Converting a Tensorflow 2.x model to OpenVINO

+Tensorflow models needs to be converted to IR format to be used by the Intel® Neural Compute Stick 2 (Intel® NCS2).

 ## Exporting the Tensorflow 2.x model

 The tensorflow model has to be converte to a tensorflow frozen graph: